Bjarkoff/DatInfoSys/main_project/README.txt

 setup database:
-to setup the database, run the code in MakeDatabase.py in the main folder, which must contain the bund2324.pgn file. before running MakeDatabase.py change PostgreSQL server info on line 44 and 60 in MakeDatabase.py.
+to setup the database, run the code in MakeDatabase.py in the main folder, which must contain the bund2324.pgn file. before running MakeDatabase.py change PostgreSQL server info on line 44 and 60 in MakeDatabase.py and on line 5 in queries.py.

 To run the web-app you should run the App.py file in a terminal and then enter "http://127.0.0.1:5000/" into a browser.